Ardiss5/Python-programs-security-automation/README.md

-# Python-programs
+# Python-programs-security-automaton
-This python programs was specification for cybersecurity, such as automaton for log analysist that can increase efficiency and faster analysist.
+This python programs was specification for cybersecurity, such as automaton for parse raw log that can increase efficiency and faster analysist.